Steps to creating an organized email list

 The statistics prove that email marketing allows you to interact with your customers and build personalized relationships with them.

-What can sometimes become difficult is, as you scale your email marketing channel, is you continue to provide personalized experiences to your customers.
+What can sometimes become difficult is, as you scale your email marketing channel, is you continue to provide personalized experiences to your customers with advanced email segmentations.

 Odds are, if you have a mature email channel then your email list will be growing at a fast rate and that means, if it is not regularly ‘cleaned’ your deliverability rates begin to be negatively impacted.